Mayor of Klaipeda takes a selfie during the final pitches in Hacker Games: Klaipėda

 - Competitive start in EU

-If you choose to start business or find partners in EU, It is crucial to mention that Lithuania has a large pool of well-qualified talent stands out as a business factor, available for highly competitive prices EU-wide.
-The minimum monthly wage in Lithuania is currently 289 EUR, and the minimum hourly wage is 1.76 EUR.
+If you choose to start business or find partners in EU, It is crucial to mention that Lithuania has a large pool of well-qualified talent available for highly competitive prices EU-wide.
+The minimum monthly wage in Lithuania is currently 350 EUR, and the minimum hourly wage is 2.12 EUR.

 - EU Legislations